Outsourcing Your Website

-Or you could pass the sample through to me so I can vet the code.
+If error checking code makes you feel nervous, pass the sample through to me here so I can give you my opinion.

-It’s great when you get a great deal, but if you swing a wrecking ball through your 5 year old plus domain reputation, it will take you another 5 years of painstaking work to get back up again.
+It’s great when you get a great deal, but if you swing a wrecking ball through 5 years of great domain reputation, it will take you a year of painstaking work to get back to where you were.

 Not all websites are the same

 Choose Geoffrey ;)

 Edwin wrote his first (Harrier Jump Jet) text adventure computer program in 1982 during the Falklands War conflict.
 He now builds websites with best practice, future-proof web development, Ad marketing & SEO.
 He taught at Curtin Uni and OUA and in 2007 was voted 5th best lecturer (out of 2,500) across all disciplines taught in Australia.
 He loves sharing what he knows.